-After realizing that Aly was ultimately right, I broke it off with someone who responded with: “You jam your hand in a crack and hang from a mountain.
+When I was living in Denver, I broke things off with a guy I had been seeing He wrote to me: “You jam your hand in a crack and hang from a mountain.
 You pack up your life and seek an intentional life of community, climbing, and fulfillment.
 I’m just a dude who is nice and wanted to get to know you.
 We’re definitely not in love.
 Don’t know if we ever would be, but there is no chance if the assumption is that you’d have to stop being Kathy to find out.”

-While the baggage had been piling up on the Kathy-highway, I have never felt unlucky in love.
-In fact, I have been lucky enough to have loved some really incredible individuals over the years.
-They have shaped so much of who I am today.
-I have had some unlucky streaks with relationships and pseudo-relationships, but ultimately those failures were blessings in disguise.
+So, it was safe to say that the baggage had been piling up on the Kathy-highway for a long time.
+Yet, I’ve never felt unlucky in love.
+In fact, I have been exceptionally lucky to have been with some really incredible people over the years.
+They shaped so much of who I am today.
+Like the rest of us, I’ve had a few unlucky streaks and my fair share of bad dates, but ultimately those failures were blessings in disguise.

-People remind me that he is doing what I have done so often—travel and climb.
-I didn’t really know what a relationship would look like with a climber, let alone an alpinist and have often asked myself if I would come second to the mountain.
+I didn’t know what a relationship would look like with a climber, let alone an alpinist and have often asked myself if I would come second to the mountain.
 I was advised by a good friend to look up the word “compersion”, a term associated with polyamory.
 The definition read: “The feeling of joy one has experiencing another’s joy.
 The feeling of joy associated with seeing a loved one love another; contrasted with jealousy.”
 The idea is that we can be happy and love someone, while watching them love someone else, too.
-And then I was told to consider the mountain the “other woman”.
+I was told to consider the mountain the “other woman”.

 Certain things in life cannot be measured in miles and numbers and units.
 I am not a rich woman by any means, but in life (and in love) I feel as though I have won the lottery.